 California Minor Child Power of Attorney Form

-- Any other situation in which the child(ren) will be staying with another person (or family) for an extended period
+- Any situation where the child or children stay with another person or family for an extended period

 State Laws: §§ 1510 – 1517

 Signing Requirements: Statutes not specified.
 Though the probate code covering minor child power of attorney forms does not list signing requirements, it is advisable for parents to sign the form before a notary public and, ideally, have two witnesses present.
 This precaution protects the child, parents, and agent involved.